-- 17. Nominees may not discuss their nomination or the election in question with any journalist, other than to confirm their candidacy. - 18.
-Nominees may not expend funds for the purposes of communicating with eligible voters in relation to the election in question. - 19.
-Nominees shall receive from the Returning Officer a list of eligible members' names, phone numbers and email addresses, and may instigate contact with each eligible voter for the purposes of discussing or promoting their nomination.
-The nominee must not show or distribute the list to any other person, and must destroy the list within one week of the declaration of the result of the election in question, or when the State Returning Officer has revoked nomination, whichever occurs first. - 20.
-Until the declaration of the result, nominees may not attend Branch meetings other than those of the Branch to which they are registered, except to carry out a specific duty, in which case they must nevertheless not discuss their nomination for the election in question at that Branch meeting. - 21.
+- ii. or if they have gotten the permission of the member to communicate with them about the preselection using email. - 20.
+Until the declaration of the result, nominees may not attend Party Body meetings other than those they are a member of, except to carry out a specific duty, in which case they must nevertheless not discuss their nomination for the election in question at that Branch meeting. - 21.
 Subject to the following, members are entitled to express their opinions on any nominees.
 However, any statements made in relation to nominees or candidates must not be misleading or deceptive and, unless in private communication, must be provided to the Returning Officer prior to the statement being made. - 22.
 Party bodies, State Office Bearers, persons employed by the AGV, and elected representatives must not: - a) by any means, directly or indirectly, make a statement canvassing for or against votes for any nominee; or - b) provide any resources to aid any nominee. - 23.
 Notwithstanding Clause 22, any member is entitled to act under clause 26 at Meet the Candidates Events as long as they speak as an individual and not on behalf of their position or the body they represent. - 24.
 The Returning Officer may revoke a nominee's nomination if they are in breach of any of rules of the party in relation to the election in question.